taylorsomers/pig-dice/README.md

 ## Description

   A fully functional simulated game of Pig Dice that can be played by two players.
-This program uses what we have learned so far regarding object-oriented JavaScript programming in our Epicodus class, and is a good representative document of the back-end / business logic skills we have been working on cultivating.
+The program has been built with HTML, CSS, and JavaScript, with Bootstrap and jQuery CSS and JavaScript libraries, respectively.
+This program uses what we have learned so far regarding object-oriented JavaScript programming in our Epicodus class, and is a good representative document of the separated back-end and business logic skills we have been working on cultivating, as well as one of the most up-to-date demonstrations of the HTML and CSS web-page design skills we have worked on thus far.

 ## Languages & Technologies Used: